While the majority of the population is eligible to donate blood, less than four percent does in a given year. Find out

 While BCP encourages you to schedule an appointment to make the best use of donor and staff time and donation equipment and resources, we do our best to accommodate everyone so we do accept walk-in donors without an appointment.
 Wait times could be longer for walk-in donors as we accommodate those donors who have a scheduled appointment first.

 Most people can donate whole blood five times a year.

 BCP is fully committed to remaining a volunteer donor supported organization and does not pay for blood donations because studies have shown that volunteer donors provide a safer blood supply.
 Additionally, the FDA regulates the labeling of blood components for transfusion purposes to indicate whether the product came from a volunteer or a paid donor.

 Donating blood is safe, simple and it saves lives!
 First, you’ll register to donate using a photo ID, then you’ll fill out a questionnaire about your medical history.
 After that, a nurse will check your iron level, temperature and blood pressure to make sure it’s safe for you to donate.
 Then, you’ll be escorted to one of our comfy donor “beds” where your arm will be cleaned.
 Your blood will be drawn into a sterile, one-time-use bag.
-The actual donation process usually takes about 10-15 minutes.
+The entire process takes about one hour and 15 minutes; the actual donation of a pint of whole blood unit takes eight to 10 minutes.
+However, the time varies slightly with each person depending on several factors including the donor’s health history and attendance at the blood drive.
 When your donation is complete, we’ll ask you to relax in our “donor canteen” for at least 15 minutes and enjoy some refreshments like juice and light snacks.
 The entire process usually takes about an hour.
 And that’s it!
 You’re a hero!

 BCP provides blood donations to 50 hospitals throughout Northern California, where it is used in a variety of lifesaving medical procedures and treatments including organ transplantation, open-heart surgeries, to help new mothers and their newborns, those undergoing chemotherapy and much, much more.
 Your single blood donation can save and enhance the lives of up to three patients!